 The Feather and Fan stitch pattern can be used to make a dishcloth.

 The Old Shale Smoke Ring from cosymakes is lovely and would look great in a lot of different kinds of yarn, which is the beauty of this stitch pattern.

 Kali Berg's Old Shale hat uses the stitch pattern at the bottom of the hat in a contrasting color, which is really striking.

 Amanda Clark has worked ridges of the pattern into her Old Shale Shawl, which makes it a great entry-level lace pattern.

-Changing to patterns with Feather and Fan in the name, check out the Jewel Lace Kardi from Kristi Holaas or Red Heart's My Fair Cardi, both lovely uses of the stitch pattern on springlike cardigans.
+The Jewel Lace Kardi from Kristi Holaas is a lovely use of the Feather and Fan stitch pattern on springlike cardigans.
 Lion Brand has a cute kids cardigan with some Feather and Fan detailing (free registration required).